OpenDataLiteracy/SPL-KO/PlanofWork.md

 # Seattle Public Library: Beyond Census Data

 ## Description
 ODL intern Karalyn Ostler will help the project sponsor, Seattle Public Library (SPL), identify, extract and transform lesser-used relavent external open data into actionable intelligence for frontline staff.
-Karalyn will start with assessing the data needs of frontline staff at SPL, asking staff to describe information about the community that would help them plan future services.
+Karalyn will start with assessing the data needs of frontline staff at SPL, asking staff to describe what information about the community would help them plan future services.
 From the information gathered, Karalyn will identify open datasets from open data sources, like the City of Seattle Open Data portal and State of Washington open data portal, that can be used to address these data needs.
-Using using Python or R and other data visualization softwares, Karalyn transform the datasets into more useful and easy to understand objects, including but not limited to graphs, maps, and written reports.
+Using Python or R and other data visualization softwares, Karalyn will transform the datasets into more useful and easy to understand objects, including but not limited to graphs, maps, and written reports.
 This process will be throughly documented so that similar future projects can build off of this work and new data can be added to expand materials.
 Stakeholders served include SPL, SPL frontline staff and the general public that they serve.

 ## Goals
 What is this project supposed to achieve, and why?

-- **Assess data needs of SPL frontline staff:** Karalyn will talk to frontline staff at SPL to assess their data needs.
+- **Assess data needs of SPL frontline staff:** Karalyn will communicate with frontline staff at SPL to assess their data needs.
 Specifically, she will ask them what information about the local community would be most helpful for them to make better informed decisions about SPL services.
-The gathered information will be used in this project to find datasets and create useful materials for frontline staff to easily use in their planning process.
-The gathered information will also be stored and documented for use in future data projects done by SPL.
+The gathered information from staff will be used in this project to find open datasets and create useful materials for the frontline staff to easily use in their planning process.
+The gathered information from staff will also be stored and documented for use in future data projects done by SPL.
-- **Identify relevant open datasets related to Seattle:** Karalyn will search through several open data repositories with relevant Seattle data to find datasets with relevant information about the local community.
+- **Identify relevant open datasets related to Seattle and SPL:** Karalyn will search through several open data repositories with relevant Seattle data to find datasets with relevant information about the local community.
 This project aims to leverage already exsisting datasets about the local community that have been posted by credible sources and make the information from these datasets more useful for library staff.
 - **Create materials using selected datasets for use by SPL staff:** Many open datasets are stored in forms that are easily machine readable but can be hard for humans to understand.
 Karalyn will transform and synthesize selected open datasets into visualizations and reports for use by frontline staff.
 This project aims to create a comprehensive description of relevant aspects of the community that connect to SPL services.
 By better understanding the community, the hope is that SPL frontline staff can make more informed decisions and create better services that fit the needs of the community.

 <!-- ### Out of scope